• Skip to main content

 Find it: Bookshop | Amazon

 Finally!
-Some wonderful prose retellings of Shakespeare's plays in picture book form.
+Wonderful prose retellings of Shakespeare's plays in picture book form!
 The books were created in conjunction with Shakespeare's Globe.
-The illustrations are lush and the language is accessible but not dumbed-down.
+The illustrations are lush and the language is accessible, but not dumbed-down.
 These are excellent picture books to read before you take your children to the plays, or just for fun.
-I just hope that Ellinas and Ray are collaborating on more works!
+I hope that Ellinas and Ray are collaborating on more works!
 Ages 5 and up.

 The Boy, the Bear, the Baron, the Bard book cover